GoogleCloudPlatform/opdio/README.md

 # OpenProductionDataIO

-The goal of OpenProductionDataIO (OPDIO) is to define an open, industry standard for interacting with media metadata.
+The goal of OpenProductionDataIO (OPDIO) is to define an open industry standard for interacting with media metadata.

 ## Problem Statement
 We need a way to ensure metadata consistency and to provide a standard method for integrating software throughout the pre-production and production process, without relying on the export/import functions of individual applications.